Alfresco/acs-packaging/docs/design-doc-direct-access-links.md

 ### Configurations

 #### System wide configuration (ACS)
-The ACS system-wide configuration take precedence over the other more specific settings (rest api, content-store):
+ACS system-wide configuration settings:
 * **`system.content.directAccessUrl.enabled=false`**
     - Controls whether this feature is available, system wide.
+    - For DAUs to work, the feature needs to be enabled both system-wide and on the individual content-store.
 * **`system.content.directAccessUrl.defaultExpiryTimeInSec=30`**
     - Sets the default expiry time for the DAU across all Content Stores.
     - It’s value cannot exceed the system-wide max expiry time